Lakeview, Chicago Real Estate

 Lakeview is both a neighborhood in its own right, and a larger community area composed of both Lakeview and Wrigleyville.
-Lakeview is one of the most vibrant communities in Chicago, and home to the Boystown district – the first officially recognized gay village in the US.
-Lakeview is in the 60613 and 60657 ZIP codes.
-Read more for community amenities and activities, and browse Chicago MLS listings, featuring homes for sale near Lakeview.
+Lakeview is in the 60613 and 60657 ZIP codes and is one of the most vibrant communities in Chicago, and home to the Boystown district – the first officially recognized gay village in the US.
+The Lakeview real estate market is predominantly composed of mid-rise apartments, although it is possible to find a fine selection of single-family houses and townhomes as well.

 Homes for Sale in Lakeview, Chicago